8BallTV/8balltv.github.io/Readme.md

 ### PapaParse
-We use the [PapaParse library](https://www.papaparse.com/) to parse the scheduler's CSV file.
-The library allows us to asynchronously parse a remote CSV file, and pass the results into the aforementioned main callback.
-The library claims to be the fatest browser-based CSV parser out there.
+We use the [PapaParse library](https://www.papaparse.com/) to parse the scheduler's TSV file.
+The library allows us to asynchronously parse a remote TSV file, and pass the results into the aforementioned main callback.
+The library claims to be the fatest browser-based TSV parser out there.

 ## Notes
 ### How we find the current clip: explaining the findClipDataObject function